 After streaking in -20ºF weather and sleeping in by the fire last night, we woke up to a beautiful sunrise in Terelj National Park.

-After breakfast we headed out for about an hour back into the city…
+After breakfast we headed out for about an hour out for the long way east . . .

 …stopping by the 40m high, stainless steel Chinggis Khan Equestrian Statue, constructed at the banks of the Tuul River at the site where it was believed Genghis Khan found his legendary golden whip: